draconisPW/PWMAngband/docs/command.rst

   To cast a spell, you must have previously learned the spell and must have in your inventory a book from which the spell can be read.
 Each spell has a chance of failure which starts out fairly large but decreases as you gain levels.
-If you don't have enough mana to cast a spell, you cannot cast the spell.
+If you don't have enough mana to cast a spell, you will be prompted for confirmation.
+If you decide to go ahead, the chance of failure is greatly increased, and whether or not the spell is successfully cast, you may wind up paralyzed for several turns or draining your constitution.
 Since you must read the spell from a book, you cannot be blind or confused while casting, and there must be some light present.
 Use this command when your character is turned into a ghost (after dying, if the server allows the feature).
 Unlike spells and prayers, undead abilities use experience as "fuel".
 If you don't have enough experience to invoke an undead